haripkd/mftserver/README.md

 # Open source code repository for JSCAPE MFT Server

- This repository contains the source files for functions and actions which are used in JSCAPE-MFT-Server.
+This repository contains the source files for functions and actions which are used in JSCAPE MFT Server version 12.
+The source code updated to the latest version of 12.

  ## Getting Started